PotatoPalooza/oss-repo-template/Assignments/Analysis Homework.md

 For this project I will be analyzing Tensorflow, Numpy, and [HyperNerf](https://github.com/google/hypernerf).
 ## Part 1: Tables based on the foss2serve [rubric](http://foss2serve.org/index.php/Project_Evaluation_Rubric_(Activity))
 ### [TensorFlow](https://github.com/tensorflow/tensorflow)
+Tensorflow is a google project that has become one of the largest open source machine learning libraries along side pytorch.
 | #   | Evaluation Factor      | Level <br /> (0-2) |                                                                             Evaluation Data                                                                              |
 | --- | :--------------------- | :----------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 | 1   | Licensing              |         2          |                                                                            Apache-2.0 license                                                                            |